kimwoojin211/PierresTreats.Solution/README.md

 * Demonstrate user authentication with log in/out functionality.
 * Allow all users to read the database data.
 * Allow logged in users to create, update, and delete from the database.
+* Display to a logged-in user which user created and last edited certain pages.

 ## Setup/Installation Requirements
 <br>